Theodora Cormontan: Changes in family fortunes, retirement

 As an unmarried woman in the 19th century, Cormontan's financial fortunes were closely tied to that of her family.
-She lived with siblings her entire time in the U.S., first with her married youngest sister Maria and Maria's husband Edward Lyders (a pharmacist in Sacred Heart), then with her older brother in Franklin.
+She lived with siblings her entire time in the U.S., first with her married youngest sister Marie and Marie's husband Edward Lyders (a pharmacist in Sacred Heart), then with her older brother in Franklin.
 While C.G.V.
 Cormontan (her brother) ran a drugstore in Franklin, the family fortunes were relatively stable.
 In 1891, after the $5,000 settlement from the railroad lawsuit, the Cormontan family purchased and donated a Packard organ to the Fort Ridgely & Dale Church.